likangr/easywifi/README.md

 # easywifi
-A library that helps developers quickly perform wifi-related operations.
+A library that helps developers quickly perform wifi-related operations on android.